DevExpress-Examples/mvc-dashboard-default-item-settings/README.md

 This example applies the following settings to the dashboard items:

 * Adds custom name for the newly added items.
-* Limits Chart's display data.
+* Limits chart's display data.
 * Invokes a notification dialog when you remove the existing item.

 The image below shows the added chart item with the custom "Chart 1 - Custom Name" caption that displays sales of Beverages category only.